D-E-F-E-A-T-2/Tender-Space/README.md

-# Tinder-Space
+# Tender-Space
-An Interactive platform between Tinder Provider and contractors with no hustle and maximum transparency.
+An Interactive platform between Tender Provider and contractors with no hustle and maximum transparency.